Your Position:Home - Beijing Wood Customs Clearance

 Significantly Reduced Import Costs

 This is the most direct advantage.
-Following customs clearance, Hainan's “zero-tariff” commodity tax categories have expanded to approximately 6,600 items, covering 74% of all commodity tax categories.
+Following customs clearance, Beijing's “zero-tariff” commodity tax categories have expanded to approximately 6,600 items, covering 74% of all commodity tax categories.
 The vast majority of furniture categories, including raw materials (such as timber and leather), semi-finished products, and finished furniture, are included.
 This means enterprises importing furniture products globally can directly enjoy exemptions from import duties and import-stage VAT.
 For example, a shipment of Southeast Asian timber valued at 10 million yuan would save 1 million yuan in tax costs under the original 10% tariff rate, significantly boosting profit margins.

 Enhanced Customs Clearance and Logistics Efficiency

-Hainan implements a “one-line liberalization” regulatory model, streamlining approvals for imported furniture.
+Beijing implements a “one-line liberalization” regulatory model, streamlining approvals for imported furniture.
 Declaration items have been reduced from 105 to 33, and combined with facilitation measures like “enter zone first, declare later,” customs clearance time can be shortened by over 50%.
-Additionally, as an international shipping hub, Hainan boasts an increasingly robust network of routes connecting Southeast Asia and the world, with logistics costs 20%-30% lower than mainland China.
+Additionally, as an international shipping hub, Beijing boasts an increasingly robust network of routes connecting Southeast Asia and the world, with logistics costs 20%-30% lower than mainland China.
 Yangpu Port and Haikou Port, serving as core ports within the RCEP region, provide efficient, low-cost logistics solutions for furniture imports and exports.

 More Flexible and Diverse Business Models

-HaiNan SeeHog Customs Broker Co., Ltd
+Beijing SeeHog Customs Broker Co., Ltd

-Mob: +86 17728015918
+Mob: +86 15221865538

-Email: momo@seehog.com elena@seehog.com
+Email: momo@seehog.com , coco@seehog.com

-Wechat ID: 0086 17728015918
+Wechat ID: seehog

-website: www.hainan-customs.com
+website: www.Beijing-custom.com